 Competitors moved too fast and Nokia was caught in the middle of Android and iOS both becoming very prominent.
 The last nail was the rise of Samsung and other Android manufacturers, that saw the end of it.

-Robert Morlino, spokesman for Nokia Technologies, stated that they are looking for a world class partner to take care of the manufacturing, sales and distribution of the product and Nokia will provide the brand name to the products.
+Robert Morlino, the spokesman for Nokia Technologies, stated that they are looking for a world-class partner to take care of the manufacturing, sales, and distribution of the product and Nokia will provide the brand name to the products.
 It is however not mentioned how much Nokia will share the know How and help in the new development of smartphones.

-What is happening now is that the Nokia Technologies the equipment arm of Nokia is looking forward to venture back in the Mobile business with the Nokia Band name.
-Microsoft only acquired the mobile business unit not the Nokia technologies which is an independent unit and is not controlled by Microsoft.
+What is happening now is that the Nokia Technologies the equipment arm of Nokia is looking forward to venturing back into the Mobile business with the Nokia Band name.
+Microsoft only acquired the mobile business unit, not the Nokia technologies which is an independent unit and is not controlled by Microsoft.

 The acquisition agreement of Nokia Mobile with the Microsoft states that Nokia Technologies can’t use the Nokia brand name and launch new smartphones in the market till next year end.
 But after that period Nokia is free to launch new smartphones under the brand name “Nokia”.

 Nokia also launched an incredible Tablet some months back known as Nokia N1 Tablet, an absolute cracker of the device and at a very affordable tablet.
 It is based on Android Operating system and does not run on Windows.
 This tablet was launched by Nokia Technologies with a partner Foxconn(Chinese OEM manufacturer), and nothing to do with Microsoft.